progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-with-apple-reminders.md

 * For how long are you avoiding to work on the to-do?
 * _Insert your personal criteria here ..._

-Of course the answer to these questions change over time.
+Of course the answers to these questions change over time.
 So you should revise your tasks regularly.

 ### Leverage the builtin "Scheduled" list